josebGithub/METCS601_Project/README.md

 ## Requirement
 - Need a browser

+## Other information
-Note : The website has been tested with Chrome, Safari and Firefox.
+- The website has been tested with Chrome, Safari and Firefox.
+- You can visit my website at https://vigilant-neumann-1f4d3d.netlify.app